daos-stack/daos/doc/admin/installation.md

 # Software Installation

-DAOS runs on both Intel 64 and ARM64 platforms and has been successfully tested on CentOS 7, OpenSUSE 42.2, and Ubuntu 18.04 distributions.
+DAOS runs on both Intel 64 and ARM64 platforms and has been successfully tested on CentOS 7, OpenSUSE Leap 15.1, and Ubuntu 18.04 distributions.

 ## Software Dependencies